MarkKragerup/weblint-eslint-security/docs/rules/detect_missing_helmet.md

 # Disallow use of ExpressJS applications without the use of Helmet.js defaults, due to the concern that the HTTP headers might be insecurely configured

 ## Rule details
+There following test files serves as a demonstration of all the different situations the rule is considering.
+<br/><br/>
-The following patterns are considered warnings:
+**The following patterns are considered warnings**:
+<br/><br/>
+Helmet is imported but never used.
 ```javascript
 const myOddlyNamedApp = require("express");
 const myHelmetImport = require('helmet');